fxmartin/jeedom/README.md

 [Jeedom Software] (http://jeedom.fr/index.php)

+#Why this fork ?

+this repository was forked to keep track of adaptations required to build and run these images on a Raspberry Pi.
+The various Dockerfiles have been updated to replace the FROM debian:jessie clause by resin/rpi-raspbian.
+Additional changes have also been introduced to cope with the issues introduced by latest versions of Jeedom.

 #How to use this image

 First We have to run a mysql container <= 5.6.21 (Actually there is a bug with PDO and mysql > 5.6.21 so we con't use mysql:latest)